PaulBatchelor/PaulBatchelor/README.md

 Hello!
 My name is Paul.
-I am a software engineer with a strong passion for teaching computers how to sing.
+I am a software engineer.
+I teach computers how to sing.